OWASP/CheatSheetSeries/cheatsheets/Kubernetes_Security_Cheat_Sheet.md

 ### Controlling access to the Kubelet

-Kubelets expose <https endpoints which grant powerful control over the node and containers.
+Kubelets expose HTTPS endpoints which grant powerful control over the node and containers.
 By default Kubelets allow unauthenticated access to this API.
 Production clusters should enable Kubelet authentication and authorization.

 For more information, refer to Kubelet authentication/authorization documentation at <https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet-authentication-authorization>